-Introduced into Australia as an ornamental plant, lantana has become one of Australia's most debilitating invasive weeds.
+Introduced into Australia as an ornamental plant, Lantana has become one of Australia's most invasive weeds.

-At 'Nameless' this low, scrambling, woody shrub has smothered areas where there are breaks in the canopy, and is stopping native seeds still in the ground from regenerating naturally.
+At 'Nameless' this low, scrambling, woody shrub has smothered areas where there are breaks in the canopy, and is stopping native seeds from regenerating naturally.